Video: How to Connect Wires to Terminal Screws

 Check wire connectors for loose wires

 If you don’t find any loose connections in this box and are still anxious to pursue the problem, expand your search to other outlets in the vicinity (start with the ones you marked earlier with masking tape).
-Make sure to turn off the main circuit breaker (Photo 1) when you’re checking for loose connections.
+Make sure to turn off the main circuit breaker when you’re checking for loose connections.

-When you’re done looking for loose connections, reinstall the outlets and switch the main circuit breaker back on.
+Switch the main circuit breaker back on.
 Now test the outlets again to see if you’ve solved the problem.
 If you still have dead outlets, it’s time to call an electrician.